omarhashem80/E-Commerce/README.md

 # 🌟 **E-Commerce Microservices Platform - Backend Repository** 🌟

-Welcome to the **backend repository** of our **E-Commerce Microservices Platform**! 🚀 This system is designed to provide a **robust, scalable, and modular e-commerce experience**, including shopping, inventory management, wallet transactions, and service discovery.
+Welcome to the **backend repository** of our **E-Commerce Microservices Platform**! 🚀 This system provides a **robust, scalable, and modular e-commerce experience**, including shopping, inventory management, wallet transactions, service discovery, and observability.
 Below is a breakdown of the key features and microservices powering this platform.

 ---